networktocode/awesome-network-automation/README.md

  - [netlab](https://github.com/ipspace/netlab) - Brings infrastructure-as-code concepts to networking labs.
 You'll describe your high-level network topology and routing design in a YAML file, and the tools in this repository will create configs for VirtualBox/libvirt/containerlab, Ansible inventory, IPv4/v6 addressing, VLANs and VRFs, OSPF, EIGRP, IS-IS, BGP, BFD, MPLS, MPLS/VPN, VXLAN, EVPN and Segment Routing.
  - [UNetLab](https://www.routereflector.com/unetlab/) - Unified Networking Lab.
  - [VRNetLab](https://github.com/plajjan/vrnetlab) - Run your favourite virtual routers in docker for convenient labbing, development and testing.
+ - [FakeNOS](https://fakenos.github.io/fakenos/) -  Emulate any NOS CLI interactions over SSH with little effort.
+You can even create your own NOS.
+Perfectly suited for testing automation scripts and tools.

 # Network Simulators